nmaneekhat/titanic-disaster-ml/README.md

 Machine learning project using clustering and classification to analyze and predict Titanic passenger survival.

 # Titanic Disaster Prediction Project 🚢
 This project applies both unsupervised and supervised machine learning techniques to analyze and predict survival outcomes from the Titanic disaster.
-It was created using Python as part of a Machine Learning course (CS379).
+It was created using Python as part of a Machine Learning course at my university.

 ---